Ohio State vs. Indiana Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Ohio State vs. Indiana Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 6

-Saturday's game between the Ohio State Buckeyes (12-2, 2-1 Big Ten) and Indiana Hoosiers (10-4, 2-1 Big Ten) going head-to-head at Assembly Hall has a projected final score of 76-71 (based on our computer prediction) in favor of Buckeyes, who is listed as a small favorite by our model.
-The game will begin at 8:00 PM ET on January 6.
+Saturday's game features the Ohio State Buckeyes (12-2, 2-1 Big Ten) and the Indiana Hoosiers (10-4, 2-1 Big Ten) clashing at Assembly Hall (on January 6) at 8:00 PM.
+This matchup, according to our computer prediction, will result in a 76-71 win for Ohio State.

+Based on our computer prediction, Ohio State is a good bet to cover the point spread, which is listed at 1.5.
+The two sides are projected to go under the 148.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!